Harshita-Tanwar/SpendWise/README.md

-# Expense Tracker with Charts and Graphs
+# SpendWise with Charts and Graphs

 A Django-based expense tracking application with dynamic charts and graphs that connect to the backend data.